top of page

 ABOUT ME

-Currently, I am a Research Associate at Centre for Business Research and Bye-Fellow in Education and Academic Development at Queens' College- University of Cambridge.
+Dr Mona Jebril is a Palestinian‑British interdisciplinary social scientist whose research focuses on Gaza and other conflict‑affected regions in the Middle East.
+She is a Research Associate at the Centre for Business Research and a Bye‑Fellow in Education and Academic Development at Queens’ College, University of Cambridge.

 ACADEMIC QUALIFICATIONS